 8.6 Procedures

-{Editor's note (2013-01): description of procedures needs to be updated …}

 8.6.1 TCP endpoint creation

 The MGC is responsible for creating a TCP connection enabled SEP in the MG.
 This is indicated via the H.248 interface through the use of the SDP "m=" line according the rules as specified in clause 13.4 in [ITU-T H.248.84].

 The MG shall reserve "TCP bearer resources" (such as a "TCP connection state machine") and allocates them to the SEP.
-The TCP role (client/server) is not (yet) determined.
+The TCP endpoint role (client/server) is not (yet) determined.

 NOTE 1 – This functionality is synonymous to the "bearer type indication" semantic as defined by the BNC Characteristics property (BNCChar) of the bearer characteristics package (BCP), see clause A.3.1.1/[ITU-T Q.1950].

-8.6.2 TCP endpoint role assignment
+8.6.2 TCP endpoint role assumption

-{Editor's note (2013-10 meeting): the "TCP endpoint role" would be coupled with "TCP endpoints", which are related to the two MG IWFs of a) TCP-to-TCP as "TCP proxy" and b) TCP-to-non-TCP.
-However, more important is whether the MG has to provide a "TCP OPEN" procedure or not.
-Present situation: I)TCP to non-TCP: yes, either TCP active or passive OPEN; II) TCP to TCP in TCP relay: no; III) TCP to TCP in TCP merge: yes, but only TCP passive OPEN; IV) TCP to TCP in TCP proxy: yes, either TCP active or passive OPEN; The TCP role is then given by the TCP OPEN type.
-The entire clause 8.6 should be revisited and possibly revised again..}

 The TCP role, - client or server -, is primarily relevant during the establishment phase of communication (of perspective of H.248 gateways).
-The MGC shall basically prepare the MG for an incoming or outgoing TCP bearer connection establishment (clause 8.6.3) procedure.
-This incoming or outgoing establishment leads to TCP role assignment. ""Table 17 summarizes MGC actions and their results in TCP role assignments:

-Table 17 – TCP endpoint role assignment (at establishment phase)
+The MGC does not explicitly assign the SEP a TCP role.
+It is an incoming or outgoing establishment which leads to the assumption of a TCP role.
+The SEP is basically prepared for an incoming or outgoing establishment since the moment it is created with an appropriate media descriptor.
+The MGC may prevent the assumption of a server role by setting the bceb property to "blocked".
+The MGC may effectively determine the SEP to assume the client role by sending the EstBNC signal.
+The SEP may also assume the client role as a consequence of interlinkage procedures [H.248.SEPLINK].
+If these procedures are allowed the SEP may assume a client role as a consequence of e.g. an incoming procedure in the associated SEP.
+Table 17 summarizes MGC actions and their results in TCP role adopted by the SEP: